michalis0/BigScaleAnalytics/week6/readme.md

 This week, you will learn about Elastic Cloud, a platform which enables search and analytics for both structured and non-structured data.

+If you want to broaden your knowledge beyond this lab, the Elastic website provides many [video tutorials](https://www.elastic.co/videos/).

 ## Goals

 * Become aware of the various components of the Elastic stack and their respective roles